Foreigners Exempt from Israeli Tax

 Capital Gains

 Those residing outside of Israel do not have to pay taxes to the State of Israel on capital gains from their stock and bond investments.
 When the investor opens an Israeli brokerage account, he/she declares their country of residence, and mainly based on not residing in Israel for over half of the year, the government here does not require the brokerage to withhold Israeli taxes.
-Even Israeli citizens living abroad are exempt from Israeli taxes on capital market investments.
+Even Israeli citizens living abroad are exempt from Israeli taxes on capital gains.

 Israel makes no distinction between short-term and long-term capital gains – the tax rate is the same irrespective of the amount of time the security was held.